braheezy/K8s-The-Automated-Way/README.md

        bash smoke.sh

+9. You now have a working, HA, secure K8s cluster running in AWS.
+Do things with it.
+10. When you're done, remove everything:

+       terraform destroy

 ## Lessons Learned
 - Don't use Ansible for rolling out cloud infrastructure.
 There's no clean way to delete/undo the damage done.
 - Terraform is drunk with configuration powers.